LeaFranz/ReactNativeDemo/README.md

-# ReactNativeDemo
+# Projectwork
-This is a demo for setting up a RN-project.
+This is a repository for a cross-platform app for displaying animal data.